crispinprojects/speakingcalendar/README.md

 * month-view calendar
 * event details, location, start and end time can be entered and edited
 * export and import iCalendar files (backup and restore)
-* event time reminder alarms (sent as system notifications and audio alert)
+* event time reminder alarms (sent as system notifications and audio alerts)
 * Sqlite3 database used to store events
 * built-in word concatenation speech synthesizer (date, time and event word reader)